squeek502/ryanliptak.com/posts/better-named-character-reference-tokenization.md

 > Consume the maximum number of characters possible, where the consumed characters are one of the identifiers in the first column of the named character references table.

-This sentence is really the crux of the implementation, but the spec is quite hand-wavy here (and this is in stark contrast to a lot of the rest of the parsing spec, which is quite clear).
+This sentence is really the crux of the implementation, but the spec is quite hand-wavy here and it conceals a lot of complexity.
 The example given later hints at why the above sentence is not so straightforward (edited to exclude irrelevant details):

 <p><aside class="note">